Things to Consider When Choosing a Electricity Supplier

 If you are considering choosing a competitive electricity provider (CEP) for your electricity needs, here are some things you should know.

 - The Standard Offer price: Purchasing electricity from a CEP may save you money, but only if its price is lower than the standard offer price.
 Determined by competitive auction administered by the Commission, the standard offer price changes periodically.
 For most customers, the price changes on January first each year (in CMP and Versant Power areas), with changes typically announced a month or more in advance.
 Find the current Standard Offer price here.
-There is no fee when you begin, return to, or leave standard offer service.
-There may, however, be a termination fee when leaving a CEP contract early (see item 5 below).
+For residential customers, there is no fee to begin, return to, or leave standard offer service.
+In certain circumstances, there may be a fee for non-residential customers to leave standard offer service.
+There may be a termination fee when leaving a CEP contract early (see item 5 below).

 - The price offered by a CEP: This is the price you'll compare to the Standard Offer or a price from a different CEP.
 You should be sure to compare prices over the same time periods.